 How does Hillel work?

 The majority of our undergraduate programming is coordinated by our six Programming Committees: Communications, Community Building, Community Relations, Tikkun Olam, Shabbat, and Holidays.
 Each committee is headed by a vice president who sits on the Steering Committee.
-Check out further details on the Undergraduate Leadership structure.
+Check out further details on the Undergraduate Leadership structure or view the Undergraduate Bylaws.

 There are many groups that fit specific interests in our community.
 Hillel has a Jewish rock band and klezmer band, and an Israeli advocacy group, among others.
 Find more information about Hillel's many Affiliated Groups.